Elphinstone Hall: History

-Built in 1931 and designed by architect Alexander Marshall Mackenzie (who designed many of Aberdeen's iconic granite buildings), it was designed in a style in keeping with the adjoining King's College buildings and chapel, some of which date back to the 16th century.
-It also blended with the New Kings lecture rooms on the other side of the quadrangle which were built in 1913 but to the same style.
+Built in 1931 and designed by architect Alexander Marshall Mackenzie (who designed many of Aberdeen's iconic granite buildings) in a style in keeping with the adjoining King's College buildings and chapel, some of which date back to the 16th century.
+It also blended with the New Kings lecture rooms on the other side of the quadrangle which were built in 1913 to the same style.
 Like all these, Elphinstone Hall was constructed of sandstone (rather than the granite that characterises most buildings in Aberdeen).
 Stones were used from Castle Newe in Strathdon which was built in 1831 and demolished in 1927.
 The coats of arms above the arcade belong to some of the benefactors and local bodies.
 Adjoining Elphinstone Hall are the Linklater Rooms which are home to the "Linklater Collection" of 20th-century paintings, kindly donated by the widow of writer Eric Linklater.